mslacken/clustduct/Usage.md

 ### Genders databases configuration for the nodes
 Now the cluster nodes have to be defined by creating a genders database for them.
-The genders database, a flat file in */etc/genders*, must contain for every node a new line wth the *ip*-attribute which will be used as ip address for the compute node.
+The genders database, a flat file in `/etc/genders`, must contain for every node a new line with the *ip*-attribute which will be used as ip address for the compute node.
 If the mac addresses of the hosts are known they could also be added now if not they can be set on the pxe boot menu or will be added on the node boot up.
 ```
 compute-01 ip=192.168.100.11
 compute-02 ip=192.168.100.12